The Purple Cloud

 "brilliant" and H. P. Lovecraft later praised the novel as exemplary weird fiction, "delivered with a skill and artistry falling little short of actual majesty."

-The story is about a Adam Jeffson, a man on a polar expedition who discovers a mysterious and deathly Purple Cloud.
+The story is about Adam Jeffson, a man on a polar expedition who discovers a mysterious and deathly Purple Cloud.
 In the wake of the massive global deaths wrought by the Purple Cloud, Jeffson becomes ruler of the world and builds a huge palace to his glory.
 He meets a young woman and the two become the heirs to the future of humanity.
 The novel formed the basis for the 1959 American film The World, the Flesh and the Devil.

 Textual variations

 The novel exists in three distinct texts.
 It was first published as a serial, with illustrations by J. J. Cameron, in The Royal Magazine, Vol V, #27-#30, Vol VI, #31–32, January – June 1901.
 This is the shortest version, and was photo-offset in Volume I of A. Reynolds Morse's monumental series, The Works of M. P. Shiel (1979–1983).

 The original book text was published in London by Chatto & Windus in September 1901.
 This is the longest version, and is considered by many to be the preferred text.
 The 1901 text was reprinted in London by Tartarus Press in 2004 in an elaborate edition with all the Cameron illustrations from the serial and a new Introduction by Brian Stableford.
 Hippocampus Press included the 1901 text, but without the illustrations, in an omnibus volume, The House of Sounds and Others, edited by S. T. Joshi (2005).
-The 1901 text was also used in the edition published in 2012 in the Penguin Classics series with a new Introduction by John Sutherland.
+The 1901 text was also used in the edition published in 2012 in the Penguin Classics series with a new introduction by John Sutherland.

 Shiel revised the novel in the 1920s, by tightening the language, rather than changing the plot.
 This version was first published in London by Victor Gollancz Ltd. (1929), and in New York by Vanguard Press (1930).
 This, the final version, was the text most commonly reprinted in numerous subsequent editions.
 The novel has also been published in French, Italian, German and Spanish.